Richardaeld/Fat_Racoon_Kitchen/README.md

 + Users can see their 10 recently viewed recipes.

 ## Recipe
++ Logged in recipe creator:
-+ If a user has submitted a recipe, they can modify or delete that recipe.
+    + Can modify or delete that recipe.
-+ Logged in users:
++ Logged in user:
     + Can favorite a recipe so they can return to it easier.
-+ Logged in uploader of recipe:
-    + Can edit the recipe or delete it.
 + Clearly displays avatar image so users can see what dish looks like (or displays a defaut blank).
 + All general recipe information is displayed and easiy viewed.
 + Recipe's ingredients and steps: